IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 <img src="/blog/img/in-post/cobol_vim.gif" alt="python vim" style="float:center;">
 </p>

-As you'll notice, there's a few issues with identing which will require additional investigation, but overall the autocomplete support seems to be working!
+As you'll notice, there's a few issues with indenting which will require additional investigation, but overall the autocomplete support seems to be working!

 **Next Steps**
+* Iron out the little quirks when editing with auto-complete support.
-* Get REXX/JCL/Clangd LSPs working
+* Get REXX/JCL/Clang LSPs working
-* Neovim: Port LuaJit so that we get all of the Neovim features enabled for z/OS!
+* Neovim!
+Port LuaJit so that we get all of the Neovim features enabled for z/OS!

 # Thank you
 Thanks for reading and thanks to Mike Fulton, Haritha D and the z/OS Open Tools contributors!